 If you think any information the firm hold about you is incorrect of incomplete or has been changed since you first told us, please let us know as soon as possible so that we can update our records.

 Access to your Personal Information

-The General Data Protection Regulations (GDPR) replace the Data Protection Act 1998 on 25th May 2018.
-Under both sets of regulations you are entitled to request a copy of your personal data, but if your request is received prior to 25th May 2018, then a fee of £10.00 is payable by you.
-If you wish to make a subject access request, please contact the firm’s Data Protection Officer, Neil Cronin (email@example.com) 01282 422711 or write to Southerns Solicitors Limited, 66.68 bank Parade, Burnley, Lancashire, BB11 1UB)
+The Data Protection Act 2018 and the General Data Protection Regulations (GDPR) replaced the Data Protection Act 1998 on 25th May 2018.
+Under both sets of regulations you are entitled to request a copy of your personal data.
+If you wish to make a subject access request, please contact the firm’s Data Protection Officer, Naomi Hitchin (email@example.com) 01282 422711 or write to Southerns Solicitors Limited, 2nd Floor, Lodge House, Cow Lane, Burnley, Lancashire, BB11 1NN)

 A subject access request (SAR) entitles you to a copy of the personal data we hold on you.
 The focus of the information we have to provide is you and will include such things as records of your name, address, contact details, date of birth etc. This means that a SAR will not normally result in you getting a copy of a file because the focus of the documents it contains are likely to be the transaction or legal matter rather than your personal information.

 What happens if I don’t want you to use my personal data?